chimera-lab/chimera-lab.org/.github/RULES.md

 ### Templates

-- Version must be present.
+- Version must be present as (version=a.b.c).
+  - 'a' - changes require revision.
+  - 'b' - changes can be resolved.
+  - 'c' - changes can be ignored.
 - Any change to the template that modifies the document structure should have its version updated.
 - Every header should have an emoji prefix as documented in [Document Headers](#document-headers)